aeternity/protocol/AENS.md

 The function will return higher value for shorter names.
 In practice it means that the shorter the name, the longer another claim transaction is valid.
+We are starting with extremely long time that makes claim for short name final.
+It will protect attractive names until this functionality is exposed to larger audience.

 Claim transaction becomes a bid in an auction.

 Furthermore, the initial fee for name is also a value of the function of